-A development that provides independent housing for households including at least one member 55 years of age or older ("Occupant") and may include any one of the following:
+Occupancy of dwelling units shall be limited to at least one person who is fifty-five years of age or older and may include any one of the following:

 - a.
 A spouse, under 55 years of age, of an Occupant may reside in the Occupant's unit; - b.
-A spouse who survives the Occupant; - c.
-A spouse where the Occupant has moved out of the unit and into a long-term care facility; - d.
+A spouse who survives the Occupant: - c.
+A spouse where the Occupant has moved out of the unit and into a long-term care facility;

+- d.
 A child, brother, or sister of an Occupant or spouse who has a mental or physical disability and is dependent upon said Occupant or spouse for daily care; or - e.
 A paid caregiver providing medical or health care to an Occupant or spouse.

-2. Subdistrict B - For Rent Family Housing
+2. Subdistrict B - Multi-Family Housing